yuichi-takeuchi/miniAna/README.md

 2. Set event detection patermeters (eg. polarity, amplitude) on the Detect tab of the MiniAnaMain window.
 3. Get or edit the target wave list (source waves) onto the list box on the Main tab of the MiniAnaMain window.
 4. Click "TablePrep" button on the MiniAnaTable window.
 The destination parameter table will appear on the window.
-5. Click "Display" button on the Main tab of the MiniAnaMain window.
+5. Click "DisplayInit" button on the Main tab of the MiniAnaMain window.
 6. Click "AutoSearch" button on the Main tab of the MiniAnaMain window.
 If you do as Shift + AutoSearch, only preparations for manual detection on the target wave but not auto-search of events will occur.
 7. Optional: Shift + "Scale" button on the MiniAnaDaughterGraph window for typical graph scaling.
 8. After auto-search of events, do manual curation using "IsoAdAll", "CoAdAll", "IsoMdAll", "CoMdAll", "Delete", and "IsoTag" buttons or similar commands on the Marquee menu on the MiniAnaDaughterGraph.
 Iso and Co mean isolated and complex events, respectively.
 Complex events will not used for averaged event wave form.
 Ad means addition, which add a new event to the MiniAnaTable.
 Md means modify, which modify an already existing event on the table.